RaspAP/raspap-webgui/README.md

 We find Armbian particularly well-suited for this project.
 Please note that "supported" is not a guarantee.
 If you are able to improve support for your preferred distro, we encourage you to [actively contribute](#how-to-contribute) to the project.

 ## Multilingual support
 RaspAP uses [GNU Gettext](https://www.gnu.org/software/gettext/) to manage multilingual messages.
 In order to use RaspAP with one of our supported translations, you must configure a corresponding language package on your RPi.
 To list languages currently installed on your system, use `locale -a` at the shell prompt.
 To generate new locales, run `sudo dpkg-reconfigure locales` and select any other desired locales.
-Details are provided on our [documentation site](https://docs.raspap.com/translations/)
+Details are provided on our [documentation site](https://docs.raspap.com/translations/).

-The following translations are currently maintained by the project:

-- Čeština
-- 正體中文 (Chinese traditional)
-- 简体中文 (Chinese Simplified)
-- Dansk
-- Deutsch
-- Español
-- Finnish
-- Français
-- Ελληνικά (Greek)
-- Indonesian
-- Italiano
-- 日本語 (Japanese)
-- 한국어 (Korean)
-- Nederlands
-- Polskie
-- Português
-- Русский
-- Svenska
-- Türkçe
-- Tiếng Việt (Vietnamese)

-If your language is not in the list above, why not [contribute a translation](https://docs.raspap.com/translations/#contributing-to-a-translation)?
+See this list of [supported languages](https://docs.raspap.com/translations/#supported-languages) that are actively maintained by volunteer translators.
+If your language is not supported, why not [contribute a translation](https://docs.raspap.com/translations/#contributing-to-a-translation)?
 Contributors will receive credit as the original translators.

 ## HTTPS support
 The Quick Installer may be used to [generate SSL certificates](https://docs.raspap.com/ssl-quick/) with `mkcert`.
 The installer automates the manual steps [described here](https://docs.raspap.com/ssl-manual/), including configuring lighttpd with SSL support.